Chipping Sodbury

-Chipping Sodbury is a market town and former civil parish, now in the parish of Sodbury, in the unitary authority area of South Gloucestershire, in the ceremonial county of Gloucestershire, England.
-It was founded in the 12th century by William le Gros.
-It is the principal settlement in the civil parish of Sodbury, which also includes the village of Old Sodbury.
-Little Sodbury is a nearby but separate civil parish.
-Sodbury parish council has elected to be known as Sodbury Town Council.
-At the 2011 census the population of Chipping Sodbury was 5,045, but in the last decade the town has become part of a much larger built-up area due to the rapid expansion of nearby Yate, with which it is contiguous to the west.
-At the census the combined population of Yate and Chipping Sodbury was 26,834.
+Chipping Sodbury is a market town in the unitary authority area of South Gloucestershire, in the county of Gloucestershire, England.
+It is situated 13 miles (21 km) north-east of Bristol and directly east of Yate.
+The town was founded in the 12th century by William le Gros.
+It is the main settlement in the civil parish of Sodbury, which also includes the village of Old Sodbury.

+At the 2011 census the population of Chipping Sodbury was 5,045, but the town has since become part of a larger built-up area due to the rapid expansion of nearby neighbouring town, Yate.
+The two towns are contiguous with one another.

 Governance

 An electoral ward in the same name (not Sodbury) exists.
 This ward starts in the north at Chipping Sodbury Golf Course and stretches south to Dodington.
 The total population of the ward taken at the 2011 census was 6,834.
-In 1931 the parish had a population of 973.
+In 1931 the parish of Chipping Sodbury had a population of 973.
 On 1 April 1946 the parish was abolished to form Sodbury.

 Transport

 East of the town is the Chipping Sodbury Tunnel, a railway tunnel under the Cotswolds 2 miles 924 yards (4.06 km) long, which was opened by the Great Western Railway in 1902.
 The tunnel is notorious for flooding in wet weather, often leading to disruption of services on the main railway line to and from South Wales.
-Chipping Sodbury had a railway station from 1903 to 1961.
+Chipping Sodbury had a station from 1903 to 1961.
 Yate station, on the Bristol to Birmingham main line, closed in January 1965 but reopened in May 1989.

+The WESTlink on-demand bus serves the town.